Posts in central park photographer

 Thank you for a Wonderful Year, and Happy holidays, everyone!

 Then out we went into the park, which was showing off with every warm shade of fall.
 The kind of day where the leaves look painted on, the sun is soft instead of bossy, and people stroll like they’ve forgotten they have anywhere else to be.
-As an aside RIGHT NOW, Central Park to me is the most beautiful place on earth.
+As an aside autumn, Central Park to me is the most beautiful place on earth.

 She climbed up onto the magnificent Manhattan schist—like every true New Yorker has done at least once—and sat with the billionaire’s row skyline standing guard behind her.
 She looked right at home, as if the city were a familiar friend rather than an architectural brag.